ACTL4001-T1-2022/github-showcase-page-park-the-bus/SOA-GBM-Model.md

     ## [1] 29.57723

+For reference, a model with just an intercept (predict all teams have a rank of (1+24)/2=12.5) gives an MSE of 47.92.
-Choosing Method 1 as it has best performance
+Method 1 was chosen as it has the best performance

 mean error fairly close to zero (which is what we want)